Q: Where can I get more information about Project Management ?

 Q: What browser is this site best viewed with?

-A: Anything except IE. Windows has still not caught up with HTML5 support.
-I like Firefox and Chrome, though there are certainly other compliant browsers.
+A: I perfer Firefox or Chrome, though there are certainly other compliant browsers.